TheShadowProgramming/iitm-courses-practice/programming-diploma/MAD1-project/MAD1_practice_proj_corey_schafer/notes_md_files/WTFormsNotes.md

 - pip install -U FLask-WTF --break-system-packages (this is the command to install the Flask_WTF integration)

+- pip install email_validator --break-system-packages (this command to install the email_validator package used for the email_validator function under the hood for the Email())

 # Basic Syntax

 - It is present in the forms.py file and like remember that Flask_wtf ka syntax is different than the wtforms ka syntax and we're using the flask_wtf syntax